 Education & Property Tax Relief

 Like so many generations before us, Texas should use the growing threat of the climate crisis as an opportunity.
 This opportunity could be used to expand solar and wind power and make Texas the permanent leader in the nation and thus the world.
-By doing this, not only will we be providing high quality jobs for our residents, but we will be providing for the next generation and ensuring they can enjoy the same livable conditions that we do.
+By investing into our renewables, not only will we be providing high-quality jobs for our residents, but we will be providing for the next generation and ensuring they can enjoy the same livable conditions as we do.

-First, Texas must adopt expanded Medicare, which was provided for in the Affordable Healthcare Act.
+First, Texas must adopt expanded Medicaid, which was provided for in the Affordable Healthcare Act.
 Texas is being shortsighted by not taking additional healthcare funding from the federal government to help our own.
 Next, instead of relying on primary care physicians, Texas must increase the supply of primary care nurse practitioners and physician assistants by increasing the availability of the required training programs at state universities.
 Texas must have affordable healthcare for its citizens.

 Gun Safety Reform

-While I support the second amendment, unfortunately many Texans no longer feel safe in their communities, schools or churches.
+While I support the second amendment, unfortunately, many Texans no longer feel safe in their communities, schools or churches.
 Arming more Texans does not make us safe.
 Nor does the increasingly easy access to guns and ammunition.
-There must be mandatory “cooling off” period between the time a gun is purchased and when possession occurs so a mandatory comprehensive background check can be completed.
+There must be a mandatory “cooling off” period between the time a gun is purchased and when possession occurs so a mandatory comprehensive background check can be completed.
 We know assault-style weapons are not hunting weapons, nor are they necessary for one’s personal or family’s security.
 I support mandatory mental health & criminal background checks, a mandatory cooling-off period, and looking at banning assault-weapons.